 — Mike Pereira (@MikePereira) September 15, 2013

-Meriweather, of course, has a history of questionable hits.
+Meriweather has a history of questionable hits.
 The most egregious was the hit on former Ravens tight end Todd Heap in 2010 when Meriweather was a member of the Patriots.
 That hit was so hard, the NFL warned that it could suspend players for particularly bad intentional helmet-to-helmet infractions.
 Meriweather also was fined in 2011 for a hit on Panthers wideout Steve Smith.

-It was a dangerous day in Green Bay.
+It's getting dangerous in Green Bay.